with smooth option

 Here in the Pacific Northwest, blackberries are actually thought of as invasive weeds.
 The prickly vines do tend to fill any void in the landscape, which leads to lots of grumbling around these parts - and yet I haven’t met many people who don’t appreciate the juicy berries themselves.
 This dark jewel of a fruit has a deeper flavor compared to other berries, adding a whole new dimension to both sweet and savory dishes.

-Part of the reason why I love chia puddings so much is that they are so quick and easy to make in terms of time spent in the kitchen, no matter how big your batch is.
+Chia puddings are so quick and easy to make, no matter how big your batch is.
 It just takes a few minutes to blend the ingredients and stir the chia pudding and you’re done!
 So nice for busy mornings.